“You need to learn magic.” Kora looked at Peter, then Eun. “Both of you.”

 Keep him happy.

-“We were making headway, but those jerk-off bandit kings came to his rescue.
-They built fallbacks deeper in the pass, and shored them up with solid earthworks.
+“Those jerk-off bandit kings came to his rescue.
+They arrived with portable artillery: folding catapults they lug around with two-goat teams—we couldn’t keep up with their firepower and agility.
+They used the ’pults to smash our outposts and retake the high ground.
+They also built fallbacks deeper in the pass, and shored them up with solid earthworks.
 We’re locked in a stalemate all fucking over again.”
 Holly put her hands on her hips.
-“So what I’m going to do is launch an all-out assault—archers, cannons, catapults…the whole fucking deal.
-Then I’m gonna lead some gung-ho motherfuckers into the pass.
-I’m counting on magic to break their lines and carry us through.”
+“So what I’m going to do is launch a big-ass assault—archers, cannons, ’pults…the whole fucking deal.
+Then I’m gonna lead some gung-ho pipe-hitters into the pass.
+I’m gonna use magic to break their lines and carry us through.”

 “But, my lord,” Estilian protested, “you’ll be cut off from the main force.
-Even if you succeed, you’ll be forced to survive on what you carry on your mount.”
+And your spellcraft isn’t honed enough to carry you through.”

 “I’ll be cut off from the army, but not from you, Estilian.”
 Holly looked him in the eye.